Trees Together, Transition Together

-As you begin to receive more social invitations and leave your residence more, create any physical boundaries you need to feel comfortable in the spaces you exist.
+As you begin to receive more social invitations and leave your residence more, create any physical boundaries you need to feel comfortable in the spaces you exist in.
 Your emotional and physical safety on campus are important.

-If you experienced conduct or an incident that targets people on the basis of protected characteristics, please visit protectedidentityharm.stanford.edu to learn about the process for submitting a report.
+If you experienced conduct or an incident that targets people on the basis of protected characteristics, learn about the process for submitting a report at protectedidentityharm.stanford.edu.